 350 Salem OR is a chapter of international climate justice organization 350.org.
 The mission of 350 Salem OR is to build an inclusive grassroots movement that targets keeping fossil fuels in the ground, advocates for a just transition to a renewable energy economy, and supports community-based resilience in response to the climate crisis.

-We subscribe to the following 350.org Manifesto:
+We subscribe to the following 350.org Organizing Principles:

 350 is the safe upper limit of carbon dioxide in the atmosphere, measured in parts per million, above which the planet is in a state of climate crisis.
 Our work is to reduce dangerous carbon emissions by building a grassroots movement, moving away from fossil fuels and harmful land use practices, and helping jump-start a clean energy economy–and in the process, transforming our world into a livable, joyful and just place.
 We seek to embody the following principles in our work together: